m040601/my-awesome-stars/README.md

 - [readability-scrape](https://github.com/aarmea/readability-scrape) - Retrieve simplified versions of webpages, powered by Mozilla's Readability.js
 - [readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
 - [openbazaar-desktop](https://github.com/OpenBazaar/openbazaar-desktop) - OpenBazaar 2.0 Desktop Client (talks to openbazaar-go server daemon)
+- [qgis2web](https://github.com/tomchadwin/qgis2web) - A QGIS plugin to export a map to an OpenLayers/Leaflet webmap
 - [pistreaming](https://github.com/waveform80/pistreaming) - A little demo of streaming the Pi's camera to web browsers
 - [decentraleyes](https://github.com/Synzvato/decentraleyes) - This repository has a new home: https://git.synz.io/Synzvato/decentraleyes
 - [zotero-scholar-citations](https://github.com/beloglazov/zotero-scholar-citations) - Zotero plugin for auto-fetching numbers of citations from Google Scholar
 - [webext-copy-title-url](https://github.com/marekjedlinski/webext-copy-title-url) - Firefox/Chrome extension: Copy page title (or selection) and url to clipboard via context menu
 - [multi-account-containers](https://github.com/mozilla/multi-account-containers) - Firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs that preserve your privacy.
 Cookies are separated by container, allowing you to use the web with multiple identities or accounts simultaneously.
-- [temporary-containers](https://github.com/stoically/temporary-containers) - Firefox Add-on that lets you open automatically managed disposable containers
 - [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) - JavaScript image gallery for mobile and desktop, modular, framework independent
-- [puppeteer](https://github.com/GoogleChrome/puppeteer) - Headless Chrome Node API
+- [puppeteer](https://github.com/puppeteer/puppeteer) - Headless Chrome Node.js API
 - [headless-chrome-crawler](https://github.com/yujiosaka/headless-chrome-crawler) - Distributed crawler powered by Headless Chrome
 - [bookmarkleter](https://github.com/chriszarate/bookmarkleter) - You have JavaScript.
 You need a bookmarklet.
 This does that.
 - [bookmarklets-context-menu](https://github.com/mems/bookmarklets-context-menu) - WebExtension allow to execute bookmarklets as privileged scripts